STUDY DESIGN AND ANALYSES

 (b) three developmental levels (basic, advanced, proficient, based on the Model of domain learning (MDL by Alexander, 2004), and specific to the DOM-COR assessment

-(c) the three requirement areas/contexts (i.e., fundamental Econ/Med reasoning, practical Econ/Med reasoning, transdisciplinary reasoning).
+(c) the three requirement areas/contexts (ifundamental Econ/Med reasoning, practical Econ/Med reasoning, transdisciplinary reasoning).

 In the longitudinal study design, assessments (booklets) are being administered at eight participating universities throughout Germany over four annual measurement points.
 The first measurement took place in the winter term of 2023 (t0) with first-year students in the four domains: economics, medicine, sociology, and physics.
-The study follows them throughout their undergraduate studies, concluding in 2026.
-The selected sample size (accounting for expected drop-out and panel mortality) is N=500 students.
-Fine-grained analyses of COR task solving processes are explored in experimental studies with smaller samples (N=20 per domain) and in additional studies (e.g., to account for AI chatbot use, N=200).
+The study follows them throughout their undergraduate studies.

-Invitations to the t0 survey were sent in early December to all first-year students (who had expressed an interest) and the assessment concluded at the end of January.
-Students were provided with access to a virtual machine that was used to record the process data while they were completing the Internet-based assessmnt task.
-Participants were free to work from home on their own computers or laptops, and were permitted to take breaks between tasks in the multi-hour assessment.
+Invitations to the t0 survey were sent in early December to all first-year students (who took part in the preliminary assessment) and the assessment concluded at the end of January.
+Students were provided with access to a virtual machine that was used to record the process data while they were completing the Internet-based assessment task.
+Participants were free to work from home on their own computers or laptops and were permitted to take breaks between tasks in the multi-hour assessment.
 A total of 455 students participated in the study (250 from economics and sociology, and 170 from medicine and physics).

 Findings from the 1st research phase (2023–2027) will be used during the 2nd phase to devise innovative instructional interventions to help university students develop the COR skills needed to search for, critically assess, and use online information in higher education.
 These interventions will help universities adapt to the rapidly growing trend of Internet-based learning and fulfil their educational mandate in the Information Age.